abelfx/Predicting_price_moves/notebooks/Quant_Analysis_README.md

 # Quantitative Stock Analysis Notebook

-This notebook performs quantitative analysis on historical stock data and integrates news headlines.
+This notebook performs quantitative analysis on historical stock data, integrates news headlines, and supports multi-ticker sentiment correlation analysis.
 It is part of the **Predicting Price Moves with News Sentiment** project.

 ## Overview